 What is the cost of a funeral or cremation in North Carolina?

-This is the question that many people turn to the Internet to find out these days.
-Unfortunately, it is the one element many funeral homes leave out of their websites.
+This is the question many people turn to the Internet to find answers to these days.
+Unfortunately, it is the one element many funeral homes omit from their websites.
 There is not always a simple answer, and many a funeral home will tell you this, as they offer a whole array of ‘a la carte’ services.

 The bottom line is that a funeral or cremation can cost as much as you want to spend.
-But more importantly, if finance is an issue and you are concerned about the cost, be sure to look for fixed package deals where you can be sure of the total price.
+But more importantly, if finance is an issue and you are concerned about cost, look for fixed package deals that guarantee the total price.

-The average cost for a direct cremation in North Carolina is $1,914*, although you can arrange a cremation for just $995 in Fayetteville and Durham and for $1,400 in other metro areas.
+The average cost for a direct cremation in North Carolina is $1,914*, although you can arrange a cremation for just $995 in Charlotte, Fayetteville, Durham, and other metro areas.

 The average price for a full-service cremation is $5,848*, and cremation memorial services average between $2,600 to $5,000.